 Before you can advocate a meaningful solution, you need to listen carefully so that, when it’s time, your insights and suggestions will be on target with what matters most to them and their key stakeholders.

-At each contact point, provide value.
+At each contact point, provide customer value.
 Send a relevant link to your web site, forward a timely article, and share testimonials from similar customers to show you know what you are doing.

 With each positive experience, your customer will gain trust in your relationship and each subsequent deal will be easier to close.

 The Bottom Line

-Selling is all about helping clients to succeed and building relationships based on trust and added value.
 To grow profitably, you need to find and keep your ideal target customer.
 Be proactive about identifying the ideal target clients where you should win the majority of the time and then follow a methodical process to take prospects from stranger to trusted partner.
-This is a proven go-to-market strategy for profitable growth and shortened sales cycles.
+Don’t waste your time trying to be all things to all people.

 To learn more about how to find and nurture your ideal target customer, download 4 Research-Backed Steps to Define Your Ideal Target Clients

 Get key strategy, culture, and talent tools from industry experts that work